theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 `TICK` events are used to represent the passage of time and can trigger transitions that have triggers that have to do with TIME.
 We need to make sure that `TICK` events are processed frequently.

 Note that there might be no transitions out of the current state that are labelled by the current signal's class.
 In that case the event is lost.
 This might be ok, but it often indicates a design flaw, which is why you might want to log these events.
-In the traffic light example, you can see that when the current state is `AllRed`, `timer` signals will be lost, as will `ev?approaches` signals and in the other four states, `ev?clear` signals will be lost; these are intentional and don't represent design flaws.
+In the traffic light example, you can see that when the current state is `AllRed`, `timer` signals will be lost, as will `ev?approaches` signals; and, in the other four states, `ev?clear` signals will be lost; these are intentional and don't represent design flaws.

 Also there might be an ambiguity about what transition to follow.
 In this case the choice is arbitrary.
-Consider this example.
+Consider the example below.
 After 3 `x` signals the sequence of reactions could have been any of `b;a;b`, `b;a;c`, `c;a;b`, or `c;a;c`.

 ![Ambiguous event](ambiguousEvent.png)